 Term 4 - People who help us

 Term 6 - On the farm

-Jenner, Newton and Einstein will be having PE on a Monday.
-This will be INDOOR PE and, for Term 1, no PE kit is required.
-For the rest of the school year, please can you make sure that your child has suitable clothing for these sessions (ie. shorts, PE t-shirt and plimsoles).
+Jenner, Newton and Einstein will be having PE on a TUESDAY.
+This will be INDOOR PE so please can you make sure that your child has suitable clothing for these sessions (ie. shorts, PE t-shirt and plimsoles).
 Can you also make sure that all earrings are removed on this day.

 Please ensure you have your yellow reading record and your reading books in school every day so that we can read with your child at any point.
 The Reading Books in EYFS are an amalgamation of different reading schemes, for example; Oxford Reading Tree, Treetops, Rigby Stars and Floppy's Phonics.

 It is also important to read something every day at home and record it in the yellow reading record book.
 Reading books are changed on a Tuesday and Friday, therefore it is essential that your child’s yellow reading record book AND reading books are in school on these days.
 Please record in your child's yellow book that they have read even if it is just with a smiley face or a tick beside the date as we will celebrate the children who read every day in our EYFS assembly.
 Please use these books to communicate with us at any point and do let us know if you feel your child is finding the books too easy/difficult so we can make any necessary changes.

 Please bring a named water bottle into school every day so that your child can have a drink whenever they need one.
 This bottle should contain water only.

 Just a reminder: Only school book bags to be brought into school, no rucksacks!

 Please name all of your children's clothes and their belongings.